qtechdev/module_greeter/readme.md

 # greeter

-prints a greeting to the user.
+Prints a greeting to the user.